ruoliu2/leetcode-get-random/README.md

-A page to get random leetcode 150 questions for practice
+A page to get random leetcode questions from leetcode lists for practice

 technologies used: nextjs, zustand, and mui